SimonDosda/SimonDosda.github.io/_posts/2021-09-19-blog-github-pages-7-analytics.markdown

 Now that our blog is fully functional, our main job is to write interesting articles.

 But you are writing a blog and sharing it with the world, you probably want people to read it.
-To do so you will have to bring traffic to you website, and will therefore need to be able to follow your it, know which article attracts the most people, on so on.
+To do so you will have to bring traffic to your website, and will therefore need to be able to follow your it, know which article attracts the most people, on so on.

 ## Picking a Traffic Analytics solution